SPINLab/gi-minor-python-course-2019/README.md

 -   save the file: `File` -> `Save`
 -   run the code: `Run` -> `Run`
--   do you see `Everything works!` in the ouput screen?
+-   do you see `Everything works!` in the output screen?
 Great, you're all set!
 -   do you see something else?
 Too bad, something's wrong.
 Please copy/paste the output in the issue tracker (see below for instructions) and we'll try to assist you.

 ## Getting help